 As our Technical Account Manager Iurii Khokhriakov likes to drill into every sprint kickoff:

-Let business goals steer every cloud FinOps decision
+2. Business value drives technology decisions - Let business goals steer every cloud FinOps decision

 This might be my favorite of the FinOps principles, because it’s where the money people, the tech folks, and the product dreamers finally find common ground.